-Transfer Duty (which replaced stamp duty on conveyances under the previous Stamp Act 1921) is paid by the purchaser of dutiable property (primarily land, buildings, mining tenements and business assets) on the basis of the dutiable value of property transferred.
-It is collected under the Duties Act 2008, which is administered by the Commissioner of State Revenue.
+Transfer duty (which replaced stamp duty on conveyances under the previous Stamp Act 1921) is paid by the purchaser of dutiable property on the dutiable value of the property transferred.
+Dutiable property includes land, rights, things fixed to land and certain fixed infrastructure rights, mining tenements, derivative mining rights and business assets.
+Duty is collected under the Duties Act 2008, which is administered by the Commissioner of State Revenue.